lupeluna/Telco-Classification-Project/README.md

 - [x] Train three different classification models.
 - [x] Evaluate models on train and validate datasets.
 - [x] Choose the model with that performs the best and evaluate that single model on the test dataset.
-- [x] Create csv file with the measurement id, the probability of the target values, and the model's prediction for each observation in my test dataset.
+- [x] Create csv file with the customer id, the probability of churn, and the model's predictions.
 - [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.

 ___